 - Applications will be reviewed by a panel of faculty and staff.

 - The panel is looking for students who will make the most of the resources given to

 - Summer programming

 - First-semester classes in a Thrive Learning Community

 - These highly valued resources are limited in this format to Thrive students.
 Students not interested in utilizing these resources should not apply.

-- Students will be notified via their KSU email on the 1st or 15th of the month if they are being extended an invitation to enter the program.
+- Students will be notified via their KSU email if they are being extended an invitation to enter the program.